percona/mongo_terraform_ansible/ansible/README.md

 - On each inventory file, we have to specify groups for each shard's replicaset (name them `shardXXXX`), as well as the config servers (name it `cfg`) and mongos routers (name it `mongos`).
 - For each standalone replicaset you should name them `rsXXXX` (don't use `shardXXXX` for replica sets not part of a sharded cluster).
 - You can specify a server in more than one group only for the case of deploying a mongos + config server on the same host.
 Any other combinations are currently not supported and cause execution to fail.
+- Arbiters are specified by adding `arbiter=True` tag to each arbiter host

 - Example of an inventory for a sharded cluster:
 ```